 Other terms and conditions apply to the competition and those attending the final.
 Please contact SDC if you have a specific query.

-- SDC International Design Competition Brief 2018This is the full brief for the competition including guidance on next steps.
+- International Design Competition brief The full brief for the 2019 competition